stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 In other words, one codebase, one application does not mean you’re not allowed to share code across multiple applications; it just means that the shared code is yet another codebase.

 This also doesn’t mean that all shared code needs to be a microservice.
 Rather, you should evaluate whether the shared code should be considered a separately released product that can then be vendored into your application as a dependency.

+### Why?

+Makes it nearly impossible to automate the build and deploy phases of your application’s life cycle.

+### How?

+One Application == One Microserivce == One Git Repository

 ## 2. Dependency management